Translation management

 On the other hand, localization is a much more complex undertaking that goes beyond transposing written text.
 In other words, it's much more than translating the website content (plain words) into the local languages of your target audiences.

-• The cultural context: A website that is successful in one country might not work as well in another.
+• Cultural context: A website that is successful in one country might not work as well in another.
 It might be necessary to adapt the whole content to better suit the target audience.

-• Technical considerations: This includes aspects such as hosting or domain names—you might need a local domain or hosting in the target country.
+• Technical considerations: This includes aspects such as hosting or domain names—you might need a local domain or host in the target country.

 • Design: The overall UX and UI design of the website, including colors, layout, images, and videos are also important considerations.
 For example, you don't want to use images with people from one culture on a website targeting another culture.

-• Functionality: Localization might also require the website to be modified in such a way that certain functionality, such as ecommerce or online payments, work as required in the target country.
+• Functionality: Localization might also require the website to be modified in such a way that certain functionalities, such as ecommerce or online payments, work as required in the target country.

-• User experience (UX): Adapting the UX to local expectations is key.
+• User experience (UX): Adapting the UX to local expectations is vital.
 What users from one culture expect from a website might be completely different from what users in another culture expect.

 • Date, time, and currency formats: Depending on the target country, you might need to change kilometers to miles, for example, or adapt the date format to better suit the standards of the target market.

-• The language variety: If you offer your website in French, for example, you should differentiate the variant according to the markets in which you operate, e.g. French (Canada), French (Belgium), French (France), and so on, because each country has its own conventions, style, and language variant.
+• Language variety: If you offer your website in French, for example, you should differentiate the variant according to the markets in which you operate, e.g. French (Canada), French (Belgium), French (France), and so on, because each country has its own conventions, style, and language variant.

 Defining a clear localization strategy